Skewness-Robust Causal Discovery in Location-Scale Noise Models: Causal Discovery with

-To distinguish cause and effect based on the iid samples $(x_1,y_1),\ldots,(x_n, y_n)$, \ourmethod, short for \textit{skewness-robust discovery}, fits skew-normal LSNMs $X \rightarrow Y$ and $Y \rightarrow X$ based on \cref{alg:algorithm}.
-Given the estimated models, \ourmethod performs cause-effect inference through independence testing or likelihood scoring, as common in prior works.

-\paragraph{Independence Testing} Regression with subsequent independence testing \cite{RESIT} is a widely used causal discovery approach.
-The cause-effect inference is based on the independence between cause and noise in the assumed model.
-Under the modeling assumptions, $X$ and $N_Y$ should be independent in LSNM $X\rightarrow Y$, and analogously, $Y$ and $N_X$ should be independent in LNSM $Y\rightarrow X$.
-The estimated noise variables are extracted through the equations Subsequently, independence tests are performed for the cause-noise pair in each direction. \ourmethod uses the HSIC test \cite{HSIC} and infers the direction with the higher $p$-value due to higher evidence for independence. \cref{fig:forward} illustrates the noise extraction in the true causal direction of a simulated data pair.
-The full example including the reverse direction is provided in Appendix \ref{sec:App:experiments}.
+\textbf{Independence Testing}~~~Regression with subsequent independence testing \citep[RESIT]{RESIT} is a widely used causal discovery approach.
+If the true graph is $X\rightarrow Y$, where $Y=f_{X \rightarrow Y}(X)+g_{X \rightarrow Y}(X)N_Y$, then $X$ and $N_Y$ are independent, and analogously, $Y$ and $N_X$ should be independent in graph $Y\rightarrow X$, where $X=f_{Y\rightarrow X}(Y)+g_{Y \rightarrow X}(Y)N_X$.
+We estimate the noise terms as follows: Subsequently, independence tests are performed for the cause-noise pair in each direction. \ourmethod uses the HSIC test \cite{HSIC} and infers the direction with the higher $p$-value due to higher evidence for independence. \cref{fig:forward} illustrates the noise extraction in the true causal direction of a simulated data pair.
+The full example including the reverse direction is provided in Appendix~\ref{sec:App:experiments}.

-\paragraph{Likelihood Scoring} To perform cause-effect inference via likelihood scoring, \ourmethod determines the direction by evaluating the joint log-likelihoods $\ell_{X\rightarrow Y}$ and $\ell_{Y\rightarrow X}$, where and $\ell_{Y\rightarrow X}$ is given analogously.
+\textbf{Likelihood Scoring}~~~To perform cause-effect inference via likelihood scoring, \ourmethod evaluates the joint log-likelihoods $\ell_{X\rightarrow Y}$ and $\ell_{Y\rightarrow X}$, where and $\ell_{Y\rightarrow X}$ is given analogously.
 The direction with the higher estimated log-likelihood is inferred by \ourmethod.
 An estimate for $p_{X\rightarrow Y}(\boldsymbol{y} | \boldsymbol{x})$, the conditional density of $\boldsymbol{Y}|\boldsymbol{X}$ in direction $X \rightarrow Y$, is obtained by estimating the corresponding skew-normal LSNM. \ourmethod with likelihood scoring assumes that the observations of $X$ and $Y$ have been standardized to avoid potential biases due to scaling~\cite{reisach:21:beware}.
 It further assumes that the marginal distributions of $X$ and $Y$ are normal distributions.
 As shown in Appendix \ref{sec:App:technical}, in that case, the marginal log-likelihoods can be considered equal and hence be neglected.
+We also investigated nonparametric estimation of the marginal distributions via kernel density estimation (KDE) in an ablation study detailed in Appendix \ref{sec:App:experiments}.
+These initial results are encouraging, motivating further investigation of this topic.